 Such economic arithmetic on the value of insect services is intended to facilitate rational policy decisions.
 The calculations rest on the assumption that greater economic losses can be prevented through sensible policies.
 Civil society, on the other hand, often criticizes the use of such calculations for so-called "ecosystem services".
 In their opinion, economic calculations reflect a capitalistic approach to nature by facilitating market-based solutions such as the trade in certificates and compensation payments for ecological problems.
 Some propose including nature in the market because giving it a price tag means it cannot be freely exploited or destroyed.
 Others criticize exactly this idea.
 They demand that nature be protected for its own sake.
 They advocate against using economic yardsticks and in favour of using purely regulatory measures.
 The OECD also records how member states protect their biodiversity.
 Alongside trade in certificates, there are taxes, levies and subsidies.
 For years, new taxes have been imposed that are important to biodiversity.
 In the OECD countries, they now amount to around 7.4 billion US dollars a year.
 Globally, some 80 countries rely on economic instruments to protect biodiversity in general or insects in particular.
 A prominent and successful example is Denmark's pesticide tax.
 This led to the halving of pesticide use between 2013 and 2015, and brought in 70 million euros that were used to compensate Danish farmers for shortfalls in production.
 Agricultural subsidies in the EU are tied only marginally to biodiversity protection.
-Although almost 60 billion euros of public money flows into farming in the 28 member states each year, no one has yet worked out how much of this money is explicitly allocated to insect protection.
+Although almost 60 billion euros of public money flows into farming in the 28 member To deal with pest attacks, farmers have a choice: they can apply pesticides and so incur more costs, or they can introduce weaver ants for cost-effective biological control states each year, no one has yet worked out how much of this money is explicitly allocated to insect protection.
 Since 2015, all recipients of subsidies with more than 15 hectares of arable land are required to manage 5 percent of them as ecological priority areas.
 But the rules are lax and fail to have much positive impact on insect populations.
 Since the same year, the proportion of fallow land, e.g. in Germany's arable area, has risen by only 1 percent.
 This is a long way from the 10 to 20 percent that according to scientific findings would have to be taken out of production to stabilize insect numbers.